 – United Nations Secretary-General Ban Ki-moon

 The UN is a huge Intergovernmental organization with many specialized agencies and organs.
-This link with information deals with the UN and the private sector in general.
+The first link with information deals with the UN and the private sector in general.

 The WHO relies on contributions from member states (both assessed and voluntary) and private donors for funding.